godotengine/godot-docs/tutorials/scripting/gdscript/warning_system.rst

    Warning system ignore example

-You can also choose to ignore not just one but all warnings of a certain type in this file with ``# warning-ignore-all:warning-id``.
-To ignore all warnings of all types in a file add the comment ``# warnings-disable`` to it.
+If the list of warnings is not visible, make sure to click on the yellow warning symbol on the bottom right of the editor pane.

+To ignore all instances of a warning in one file, you can insert the annotation below the scripts `extends` statement.
+You can also choose to ignore multiple warnings by passing their ids as a comma separated list to the annotation, e.g.
+``@warning_ignore(unused_variable, unreachable_code)``

 Warnings won't prevent the game from running, but you can turn them into errors if you'd like.
 This way your game won't compile unless you fix